cilium/tetragon/docs/content/en/docs/getting-started/deployment/package.md

 distributed along the assets in [the releases](https://github.com/cilium/tetragon/releases).

 {{< note >}}
-The binary tarball only supports amd64 for now.
+Tetragon as of version 1.0 supports amd64 and arm64 architectures.
 {{< /note >}}

-1. First download the latest binary tarball, using `curl` for example:
+1. First download the latest binary tarball, using `curl` for example to download the `amd64` release:

    ```shell
    curl -LO https://github.com/cilium/tetragon/releases/download/{{< latest-version >}}/tetragon-{{< latest-version >}}-amd64.tar.gz